ionnoant/DS8008-final-project/ds8008_final_project_bert_model.md

     * **What BERT produced** - sanders joined biden in an online campaign event , citing the coronavirus outbreak as a reason for the party to come together. the two appeared side--by-side on biden 's campaign website. the progressive firebrand who last week suspended his presidential campaign last week had declared that he saw no viable path to the presidential nomination. he called sanders the most powerful voice around a fair and more just america.

-* **Article highlight** - Andrea Bocelli gives moving Easter performance
+* **Article highlight** - Forest fires that have been burning for several days in northern Ukraine are now no more than a few kilometres from the abandoned Chernobyl nuclear plant, reports say.
-    * **What BERT produced** - cnn 's a roundup of some inspiring news stories of the day for monday , april 13. here 's a round up of some modeling coverage of the night for monday
+    * **What BERT produced** - more than 300 firefighters with dozens of pieces of special hardware are working at the site , while six helicopters and planes are attempting to extinguish the fire from above. chernobyl nuclear power station and nearby town of pripyat have been abandoned since 1986 , when the plant 's no. 4 reactor blew up

 ## Analysis